|

-Integrity Constraints are used to prevent the entry of invalid information into tables.
+Integrity Constraints are used to prevent entry of invalid information into tables.
 There are five Integrity Constraints Available in Oracle.
 They are :

 By default all columns in a table can contain null values.
 If you want to ensure that a column must always have a value, i.e. it should not be left blank, then define a NOT NULL constraint on it.